GKNB/lora-ensemble-v1/README.md

 - Install the required packages using: pip install -r requirements.txt

 ### Running Experiments
-All file paths should be updated for each user.
+All file paths should be updated to accomodate different programming environments.
 To run the experiments, modify the parameters in the model_trainer.py script:

 If running experiments for training a model: